ddnexus/pagy/docs/extras/elasticsearch_rails.md

 The `Pagy.new_from_elasticsearch_rails(response, ...)` constructor accepts an `Elasticsearch::Model::Response::Response` as the first argument, plus the usual optional variable hash.
 It sets the `:items`, `:page` and `:count` pagy variables extracted/calculated out of the `Elasticsearch::Model::Response::Response` object.

 !!! info
 You have to take care of manually manage all the params for your search, however the method extracts/calculates the `:items`, `:page` and `:count` from the response object, so you don't need to pass that again.
-If you prefer to manage the pagination automatically, see below.
 !!!

 +++